mitigation-controller/mitc/README.md

 * Extract the zip archive on your computer.

 ### MATLAB installation:
-User has access to MATLAB version 2019a or greater.
+User has access to MATLAB version 2019a or higher.
 The code requires the _Optimization Toolbox_ and the _Statistics and Machine Learning Toolbox_ to be installed.

 * Run MATLAB and click `Install App` under the `APPS` tab.
 * Locate the file `MitC_app` in the package directory to install the app.